demisto/content/Packs/AutoFocus/Integrations/AutofocusV2/README.md

 ### Search for sessions
 ---
 Searches for sessions.
-To view the resultsprovide polling=true, or run the `autofocus-sessions-search-results` command with the returned AF Cookie.
+To view the results provide polling=true, or run the `autofocus-sessions-search-results` command with the returned AF Cookie.
 The AF Cookie expires 120 seconds after the search completes.

 ##### Base Command